shimmoril/shimmoril/README.md

 - 💬 Ask me about: general nerdery (tv shows, movies, comics, Pokémon Go, Pikmin Bloom, Animal Crossing: New Horizons, LEGO)
 - 📫 How to reach me: hit me up on [BlueSky](https://bsky.app/profile/ashleighlodge.ca) for lots of a11y retweets and the occassional personal tidbit
 - 😄 Pronouns: she/her
 - ⚡ "Fun" fact: I have fibromyalgia, which is how I became interested and aware of accessibility initially.
+I was also recently diagnosed as autistic and ADHD, which is changing how I approach digital accessibility.

 <!--